 Begin your wreath by tying the yarn at the bottom edge of the wreath.
 I started on the bottom left, but you can choose either side.
 Tie the yarn in a knot around the wire on the outside edge.
 You can see the knot tied on the bottom wire on the outside edge, before the first wire that’s inside the frame.

-Begin Weaving the Yarn Pumpkin Wreath
+Begin Weaving the Yarn Through the Pumpkin Wreath

-Take your ball, roll, or what sometimes ends up as a pile of yarn (ha!), and pass it behind the first inside vertical wire on the form.
+Take your ball, roll, or what sometimes ends up as a pile of yarn (ha!) and pass it behind the first inside vertical wire on the form.
 Then bring it back through between the first and second wire, and over the second wire.
 Next take it through the second and third wire and go behind that third wire.
-Continue like that, over one wire then over the next until you’ve gone through all of them.
+Continue like that, over one wire then under the next until you’ve gone through all of them.
 You’ll end by going over the outside wire then behind and back around it.
 Don’t pull the yarn really taunt because it will not fluff up and cover the wires on the form.

 Once you’ve gone around the outside wire, pass your ball of yarn back through the first and second wire on that side.
 On this row you’re going to weave the opposite of what you did in the first row.
-So if you went under a wire first, this time you’ll go over it and if you went over in the first row, you’ll go under it this time.
+So if you went under a wire first, this time you’ll go over it, and if you went over in the first row, you’ll go under it this time.
 Again, don’t pull really tight.

 Continue Weaving the Middle